bartelsk/PowerDesigner/Repository/Samples/BranchSamples/README.md

 When there are no explicit permissions available, the permission `NotSet` is used.

 These permissions can be found in the [PermissionTypeEnum](../../Common/Enums.cs) enum.
+The samples `GetBranchPermissions` and `SetBranchPermissions` samples showcase its usage.

 ## Important notes about branch creation